yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

 ## jQuery

 There is a popular **library**, or chunk of code someone else wrote, called **jQuery**.
-There are a lot of things it can do, all of which are JavaScript, but it's less for us to write!
+There are a lot of things it can do, all of which are still JavaScript, but it's less for us to write!
 Here's one example:

 ```javascript
 var header = document.querySelector('h1');    // JavaScript